10-Academy-batch-4-week-9/speech-to-text-data-collection/README.md

 suitable format to train a speech-t0-text model

 ## Technologies used
-- 'Apache Kafka': To sequentially log streaming data into specific topics Apache Airflow: To create,ocherstrate and monitor data workflows S3 Buckets: For storing transformed streaming data
+- ``Apache Kafka``: To sequentially log streaming data into specific topics
+- ``Apache Airflow``: used  to create, orchestrate and monitor data workflows.
+In other words, he will be used to create and update the model, whilst also scheduling such tasks.
+- ``S3 Buckets``: For storing transformed streaming data